open/close all folders

 - The finale of The Hills has this sort of ending.

-- As does the last scene of Full Frontal, directed by Steven Soderbergh.
+- The last scene of Full Frontal, directed by Steven Soderbergh.

 - The very first episode of Anthony Newley's surrealist comedy series The Strange World of Gurney Slade begins with the title character appearing in what looks like a conventional Sitcom.
 Then he walks away from the scene, leaving the perplexed cast and director behind as he heads off into the "real" world.

-- Another Brit Com example is The Worker starring Charlie Drake.
-The show ran for four series, and not one but two series finales ended with the Worker discovering that he was really a comedian called Charlie Drake who was making a Sitcom.
+- The Worker ran for four series, and not one but two series finales ended with the Worker discovering that he was really a comedian called Charlie Drake who was making a Sitcom.